lubianat/tiokhin2020/notes_by_lubiana.md

 This is an error that I introduced, but only because the `num_players` variable were not deployed as argument of `play_complexcomp`

+#### 3

+Some functions have "randomness" built in.
+This is interesting, but for sheer computational reproducibility, it is problematic.
+It is important to use "set.seed" in analysis code to ensure that the results are reproducible.

+By the stochastic nature of these functions, the original article is, **stricto sensu**, irreparably irreproducible.